 - Underlying EBIT of NOK 3 555 million

-- Higher realized all-in aluminum and alumina prices, partly offset by increased costs
+- Higher realized all-in aluminium and alumina prices, partly offset by increased costs

 - Downstream results down on seasonality, first quarter fully consolidating Extruded Solutions